SAR-ARD/s1ard/docs/general/usage.rst

 https://github.com/SAR-ARD/S1_NRB/blob/main/config.ini

+Configuration files in INI format can have different sections.
+Each section begins at a section name and ends at the next section name.
+The ``config.ini`` file used with the S1_NRB package should at least have a dedicated section for processing related parameters.
+This section is by default named ``[PROCESSING]``.
+Users might create several processing sections in the same configuration file with parameter values that correspond to different processing scenarios (e.g., for different areas of interest).
+Note that each section must contain all necessary configuration parameters even if only a few are varied between the sections.

 The following provides an overview of the parameters the ``config.ini`` should contain and anything that should be considered when selecting their values:

+Processing Section
+^^^^^^^^^^^^^^^^^^
 - **mode**

 Options: ``all | nrb | rtc``